samspills/blerf/content/words/refs-and-streams-1.md

 The next step, which I'll write up separately, expands this reduced problem to include the API piece (using [Http4s](https://http4s.org/)).

 [^fn:1]: This code sample is also available as [a gist](https://gist.github.com/samspills/b1a3434e1bac21ac9c62004df2f25306).
-You can run it directly using `scala-cli`.
+You can run it directly using [scala-cli](https://scala-cli.virtuslab.org/).
 [^fn:2]: I didn't touch a computer for three whole weeks and it was glorious.
 I think my brain must have assumed I'd given up on tech and flushed my memory, because when I got back to work I could barely `println("Hello, world")`